adilakhter/papers-i-read/storage/plutus.md

 ## Introduction

 - data security is important
-- [OLD] trust the storage server to controll all users' access to this data as well as return the data intact
+- [OLD] trust the storage server to control all users' access to this data as well as return the data intact
   - single user
   - just password